 Connecticut Divorce without a Court appearance is here.

-As COVID-19 forced the courts to change how they do business, Connecticut Gov. Ned Lamont issued an executive order allowing parties to proceed with uncontested divorces via affidavit, as opposed to having to take part in in-person court requirements.
+COVID-19 forced the courts to change how they do business.
+Here in Connecticut Gov. Ned Lamont issued an executive order allowing parties to proceed with uncontested divorces without going to court.

-Most family law attorneys support this new process as it could help spouses avoid what might seem like untenable living arrangements.
-It also chips away at the backlog of cases allowing contested cases to be heard much more quickly.
+Most family law attorneys support this new process.
+It could help spouses avoid difficult living arrangements.
+It also chips away at the backlog of cases so that contested cases can be decided much more quickly.

-However, some attorneys suggested that COVID-19 might lead couples to change their minds about divorce, as new economic uncertainties come into play.
+However, some attorneys think COVID-19 might cause some couples to change their minds about divorce based on economic uncertainties.
 I don’t share this opinion.
 Sure – some married couples may stay together in the short term for financial reasons.
 But that only pushes off the divorce filing.
 I think ultimately these couples will still file for divorce.

 Here is the process for obtaining a Connecticut Divorce without a Court appearance: